plecki-nr/vite-react-template/README.md

-to start:
+# to start:
--go to vite-react-template
+- go to vite-react-template
--npm i
+- npm i
--npm run dev
+- npm run dev